seek-oss/vocab/README.md

 ## External Translation Tooling

+> Note: Phrase integration is being phased out and will be replaced in a future release.
+Ongoing support for this integration will be limited.

 Vocab can be used to synchronize your translations with translations from a remote translation platform.

 | Platform | Environment Variables               |